DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/05 Customize Item Appearance.md

         });
     });

 You can also customize an individual **SelectBox** item.
 In Angular, Vue, and React, declare them using the [dxItem](/Documentation/ApiReference/UI_Components/Markup_Components/dxItem/) component.
-In jQuery, you can declare the items as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/items/#template') property or assign a customization function straight to this option:
+In jQuery, you can declare the items as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/items/#template') property or assign a customization function straight to this property:

 ---
 ##### jQuery